Inch of mercury

-Inch of mercury (inHg and ″Hg) is a non-SI unit of measurement for pressure.
+Inch of mercury (inHg, ″Hg, or in) is a non-SI unit of measurement for pressure.
 It is used for barometric pressure in weather reports, refrigeration and aviation in the United States.

 It is the pressure exerted by a column of mercury 1 in in height at the standard acceleration of gravity.
-Conversion to metric units depends on the temperature of mercury, and hence its density; typical conversion factors are:
+Conversion to metric units depends on the density of mercury, and hence its temperature; typical conversion factors are:

 In older literature, an "inch of mercury" is based on the height of a column of mercury at 60 F.